SushiLab/coralmicrobiome-hostbiodiversity/README.md

 This is the repository associated with the manuscript **&#x00BB;Host-level biodiversity shapes the dynamics and networks within the coral reef microbiome&#x00AB;**.
 It contains all code for analyses and figures presented in the manuscript.

 ## Preparation
-To reproduce the analysis, you need a local installation of git (clone the repository with: `git clone git@github.com:SushiLab/reef-microbiomics-paper.git`) and R. Download the data from ==[Insert Zenodo URL]== into a directory named ``data`` at the same level as ``code``.
+To reproduce the analysis, you need a local installation of git (clone the repository with: `git clone git@github.com:SushiLab/reef-microbiomics-paper.git`) and R. Download the data from [https://zenodo.org/records/14131612](https://zenodo.org/records/14131612) into a directory named ``data`` at the same level as ``code``.
 As computational resources might be limited, we provide intermediary analyses files on Zenodo, too.

 ---